-So, what can we usually find on the table during midsummer?
+So, what do the Swedes typically eat during midsummer?

 Potatoes, sour cream & chives, and dill, so much dill.